victorb/autochecker/readme.md

 }
 ```

-## Custom Docker file template
+## Custom Dockerfile template

-You can specify custom Docker file template if you need additional tools installed, for
+You can specify custom Dockerfile template if you need additional tools installed, for
 example if you need `git`, create a file in the project `DockerTemplate` with the following

 ```